 - A cumulative UMD GPA of a 3.5.

-- Completion of all 200-level ENEE courses.
+- Completed a majority of all 200-level ENEE courses.

 ECE Honors students must successfully complete:

 - At least four (4) honor-versions of the junior-level ENEE courses.
-Students may substitute up to three (3) H-level courses with graduate level ENEE courses.
+Students may substitute up to three (3) H-level courses with graduate-level ENEE courses.